Shopify/quilt/packages/graphql-mini-transforms/README.md

 };
 ```

-Like the Webpack loader, you can provide a `simple: true` option to enable the `SimpleDocument` export format:
+Like the Webpack loader, you can provide a `format` option to control the way documents are exported from `.graphql` files:

 ```js
 // rollup.config.mjs